 The rest of this document is a high-level overview of WeasyPrint’s source code.
 For more details, see the various docstrings or even the code itself.
 When in doubt, feel free to ask!

 Much like in web browsers, the rendering of a document in WeasyPrint goes like this:

-- The stylesheets are applied to the DOM tree
+- The stylesheets are applied to the DOM-like tree.

-- The DOM tree with styles is transformed into a formatting structure made of rectangular boxes.
+- The DOM-like tree with styles is transformed into a formatting structure made of rectangular boxes.

 - These boxes are laid-out with fixed dimensions and position onto pages.

-- The boxes are re-ordered to observe stacking rules, and are drawn on a PDF page.
+- For each page, the boxes are re-ordered to observe stacking rules, and are drawn on a PDF page.

 - Cairo’s PDF is modified to add metadata such as attachments, embedded files, and PDF trim and bleed boxes.

 Not much to see here.
 The